marco262/my_wiki/data/dnd/equipment/adventuring-gear.md

 ## Druidic Focus

 A druidic focus might be a sprig of mistletoe or holly, a wand or scepter made of yew or another special wood, a staff drawn whole out of a living tree, or a totem object incorporating feathers, fur, bones, and teeth from sacred animals.
-A druid can use such an object as a spellcasting focus, as described in the [[[general:spellcasting-rules#spellcasting-focus|spellcasting rules]]].
+A druid can use such an object as a spellcasting focus, as described in the [[[general:spellcasting-rules#material-m|spellcasting rules]]].

 ## Fishing Tackle